IntelRealSense/librealsense/examples/software-device/readme.md

             color_stream });

 ```
-Now we can wait for synchronized pair from the `syncer`:
+Now we can wait for synchronized pairs from the `syncer`:
 ```cpp
 auto fset = sync.wait_for_frames();
 ```